core-wg/href/draft-ietf-core-href.md

 * Renamed option to section, substructured into items.

-* Simplied the table "resolution-variables".
+* Simplified the table "resolution-variables".

 * Use the CBOR structure inspired by Jim Schaad's proposals.